 What is a Restorative Niche?

-The term restorative niche was coined by Dr. Brian Little, a Professor of Psychology at Harvard University.
-It refers to the place that you can go to recharge and return to your true self.
+The term restorative niche, created by Dr. Brian Little, a Professor of Psychology at Harvard University, refers to the place that you can go to recharge and return to your true self.
 It’s where you go to get away from the stimulation, the noise, and the demands of socializing.
 It doesn’t have to be an actual physical place, but a place that you go within your mind to find calm and quiet that will leave you feeling renewed.

 A restorative niche can be as simple as sitting down to read a chapter in a book, taking a walk through a park, or writing a letter to a beloved but far-away friend.
 Susan Cain expanded on restorative niches in her book, “Quiet: The Power of Introverts in a World That Can’t Stop Talking.”
 She believes that an introvert should have as many restorative niches as possible throughout each day.